mlc-ai/mlc-llm/docs/prebuilt_models.rst

 |

-The iOS has integrated with the following model libraries, which can be directly reused when you want to run a model you compiled in iOS, as long as the model is in the supported model family and is compiled with supported quantization mode.
+The iOS app has integrated with the following model libraries, which can be directly reused when you want to run a model you compiled in iOS, as long as the model is in the supported model family and is compiled with supported quantization mode.
 For example, if you compile `OpenLLaMA-7B <https://github.com/openlm-research/open_llama>`_ with quantization mode ``q3f16_0``, then you can run the compiled OpenLLaMA model on iPhone without rebuilding the iOS app by reusing the `vicuna-v1-7b-q3f16_0` model library.
 Please check the :doc:`model distribution page </compilation/distribute_compiled_models>` for detailed instructions.

 .. list-table:: Prebuilt model libraries which are integrated in the iOS app